University College Dublin Students' Union: History

 As of the early 21st century, the union had some financial problems.
 A 2012 audit found shoddy financial practices devoid of checks and balances since 2007, racking up €1.4m in debt including nearly €400,000 in liability to the tax authorities, ultimately requiring a bailout from UCD.
 Following this, the union incorporated as a limited liability company in 2012.

-The union has had a "rocky relationship" with the national student union of Ireland, Aontas na Mac Léinn in Éirinn (formerly USI) disaffiliating and reaffiliating several times over the years.
+The union has had a "rocky relationship" with the national student union of Ireland, Aontas na Mac Léinn in Éirinn (then known as the Union of Students in Ireland, or USI) disaffiliating and reaffiliating several times over the years.
 The union decided to leave in a referendum in February 2013; 67% of students voted to leave the national union, reaffirming this in a 2016 with 74% of students voting for the union to remain outside of USI.
 Issues for disaffiliating cited by members of UCDSU included the ineffectual leadership of USI, transparency in its operations and the cost of affiliation of over €100,000.
 UCDSU ceased being a member organisation on 1 July 2013, and remained as such until April 2025, following an affiliation referendum with 63.7% of voting students choosing to rejoin USI.